 - 1 back wall of 34cm x 40cm (13 1/3 x 15 3/4 in.)

-Trim a door in one of the side wall, the opening dimensions are 9cm x 29.5cm (3 1/2 x 11 1/2 in).
-This is optional, but I think it’s fun if dolls can “walk” form one room to an other.
+Trim a door in one of the sidewalls, the opening dimensions are 9cm x 29.5cm (3 1/2 x 11 1/2 in).
+This is optional, but I think it’s fun if dolls can “walk” from one room to another.

-Note that you can make a window the shape and the size you like, an horizontal cut give the dollhouse a modern look.
+Note that you can make a window the shape and the size you like, a horizontal cut give the dollhouse a modern look.